AllSaints

-AllSaints (formerly AllSaints Spitalfields) is a British fashion retailer headquartered in London, UK.
+AllSaints (formerly AllSaints Spitalfields) is a British fashion retailer headquartered in London, United Kingdom.
 AllSaints sells menswear, womenswear, footwear, and accessories in 281 stores, and has approximately 2,400 employees across 27 countries and regions including the UK, France, Ireland, US, Mexico, Canada, Taiwan, Japan, South Korea and China.

 History

 Founding (1994–1998)

 AllSaints was founded in 1994 by Stuart Trevor and Kait Bolongaro, who was the original womenswear designer at AllSaints and who went on to start Bolongaro Trevor.
 AllSaints started as a wholesale menswear brand that sold exclusively to high-end retailers such as Harvey Nichols and Harrods.
 The company was named after Stuart Trevor's nickname, "The Saint", from his initials "ST", and All Saints Road in Notting Hill, London, where he spent much of his time.
 The first stand-alone AllSaints store was opened in Foubert Place off Carnaby Street in London on AllSaints Day in 1997.
 The company's first womenswear collection followed the next year in 1998.